ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ## Final Model

-I chose the Random Forest as the final model.
+I chose Random Forest as the final model.
 Although it didn't have the best accuracy, the feature importance are more interpretable.
-The accuracy of this model was 0.8012, which means that the model can correctly classify the target variable 80.12% of the time.
+This model's accuracy was 0.8012, which means that the model can correctly classify the target variable 80.12% of the time.
 Looking at cross-validation, we can see that the model performed similarly in the train set.
-I used 5 folds and the range difference between the highest accuracy and lowest accuracy was , which is a very small difference.
+I used 5 folds, and the range difference between the highest accuracy and lowest accuracy was, which is a very small difference.

 |   |Accuracy   |Precision   |Recall   |F1 Score   |
 | ------------ | ------------ | ------------ | ------------ | ------------ |
 |Random Forest|0.801295 |0.8374364|0.7650838|0.7996268|

 Looking at the confusion matrix, we can see that the overall performance is ok.
 However, it tends to predict more False Positives than False Negatives.
-There is definitely room for improvement as next steps.
+There is definitely room for improvement in next steps.

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/confusion-matrix-final-model.png?raw=true)